ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 Mergesort is of the latter kind.

 So, is there any other divide-and-conquer sort that is divide-heavy instead?
-Yes, it is called Quicksort and is the topic for @sec:quicksort.
+Yes, it is called Quicksort and is the topic for @sec:sorting-2:quicksort.

 ### Complexity analysis